sgmurphy/wordpress-plugins/loginizer/readme.txt

 * Two Factor Auth via Email - On login, an email will be sent to the email address of that account with a temporary 6 digit code to complete the login.
 * Two Factor Auth via App - The user can configure the account with a 2FA App like Google Authenticator, Authy, etc.
 * Login Challenge Question - The user can setup a <i>Challenge Question and Answer</i> as an additional security layer.
 After Login, the user will need to answer the question to complete the login.
-* reCAPTCHA - Google's reCAPTCHA v3/v2 can be configured for the Login screen, Comments Section, Registration Form, etc. to prevent automated brute force attacks.
+* reCAPTCHA - Google's reCAPTCHA v3/v2, Cloudflare Turnstile, hCAPTCHA can be configured for the Login screen, Comments Section, Registration Form, etc. to prevent automated brute force attacks.
 Supports WooCommerce as well.
 * Rename Login Page - The Admin can rename the login URL (slug) to something different from wp-login.php to prevent automated brute force attacks.
 * Rename WP-Admin URL - The Admin area in WordPress is accessed via wp-admin.
 With loginizer you can change it to anything e.g. site-admin
 * CSRF Protection - This helps in preventing CSRF attacks as it updates the admin URL with a session string which makes it difficult and nearly impossible for the attacker to predict the URL.